The European Ombudsman settles problems with the EU administration

 Businesses, associations or other bodies with a registered office in the Union may also complain to the Ombudsman.

 The European Ombudsman cannot investigate complaints against national, regional or local administrations in the Member States, even when the complaints are about EU matters.

 The European Ombudsman is not an appeals body for decisions taken by national courts or ombudsmen.

 Neither can he investigate complaints against businesses or private individuals.

-The European Ombudsman is P. Nikiforos Diamandouros, former national ombudsman of Greece.
-He was re-elected by the European Parliament and has held office since 20 January 2010.
+The European Ombudsman is Emily O'Reilly, former National Ombudsman of Ireland.
+She was elected by the European Parliament and has held office since July 2013.

 The Parliament elected the first European Ombudsman in 1995.

 The first incumbent of the office was Jacob Söderman, who had formerly been the Parliamentary Ombudsman in Finland.